AllenInstitute/deepinterpolation_nextflow/README.md

 nf files contains all required instruction to pull environments (dockers, ...) and launch the underlying figures code.

-The provided .config file is written to work on a SLURM cluster, below is an example .config file, if you are running this locally using a docker daemon:
+The provided .config file is written to work on a SLURM cluster.
+Below is an example .config file, if you want to run this locally using a docker daemon:

 ```
   docker {